WICG/file-handling/explainer.md

   files: FileSystemBaseHandle[];
 }

-// Caused when the browser would navigated to an in-app link. interface UrlLaunchEvent {
+// Caused when the browser would have navigated to an in-app link. interface UrlLaunchEvent {
   cause: 'url';
   request: FetchAPIRequest;